danilocsm/app-cer/README.md

 npm run dev
 ```

+Keep in mind that you should configure the server API url following the Vite rules.
+Check [here](https://vitejs.dev/guide/env-and-mode.html) for more information

 When the server is up, open [local host](https://localhost:3000) url on your personal browser.
 For the complete experience, check the sub-directory `server` and follow the README.md instructions there to get ther back-end server up and running.
-Also, you can click [here](https://t-c-c-frontend.vercel.app) to visit the deployed version.

 ---